nrfhuttinga/LowRank_MRMOTUS/README.md

 The code relies on non-uniform FFT computations with the [FINUFFT toolbox](https://github.com/flatironinstitute/finufft) by Alex H Barnett et al, a [MATLAB L-BFGS-B-C wrapper](https://github.com/stephenbeckr/L-BFGS-B-C) by Stephen Becker and the [BART toolbox](https://github.com/mrirecon/bart) by Uecker et al. The FINUFFT and L-BFGS-B-C toolboxes are provided in this repository with Linux precompiled MEX-files, but the BART toolbox must be installed beforehand.
 It may be necessary to recompile the FINUFFT and/or L-BFGS-B toolboxes, depending on your system.

 # Dataset downloading
-The 3D+t and full pipeline examples (2D and 3D) require large datasets that can be downloaded from [here](https://surfdrive.surf.nl/files/index.php/s/QdOryuR8GKVSzao/), or can be downloaded by running the following lines in the terminal:
+The 3D+t and full pipeline examples (2D and 3D) require large datasets that can be downloaded from [here](https://surfdrive.surf.nl/files/index.php/s/QdOryuR8GKVSzao/), or can be downloaded by running the following lines in the terminal (Linux/Mac):
 ```
 cd LowRank_MRMOTUS
 bash ./download_data.sh